agentrickard/domain/README.txt

 In Domain Access, the following realms are defined:

+  - domain_all
+  Indicates whether the view grant should be passed for all nodes on a given page request.
+Used in cases such as Search and MySite to enable aggregation of content across affiliates.
+The only valid nid and gid for this grant are zero (0).

   - domain_site
   Indicates whether a node is assigned to all affliaites.
 The only valid grant id for this realm is zero (0).